University of St. La Salle: Campus

 The school's 10-hectare main campus in La Salle Avenue houses the university's college and graduate school units.
 The USLS Health Sciences Campus, located at Lacson St., is an additional facility for students under its Nursing and Medicine program.
 Its other campus, the 55-hectare Granada Campus, is home to the Agribusiness Farm and the Science Ecological Park, which caters to its Agribusiness students.

-On October 7, 2024, the USLS unveiled its expansion in Pavia, Iloilo through a partnership with Property Company of Friends, Inc. (Profriends).
+On October 7, 2024, the university unveiled its expansion in Pavia, Iloilo through a partnership with Property Company of Friends, Inc. (Profriends).

 Liceo–De La Salle Senior High School

 The Liceo–De La Salle Senior High School is located within the USLS La Salle Avenue (main) campus and offers grades 11 and 12.
 The senior high school program started in 2016 in compliance with the K-12 program of the national government.

+Starting in 2026, the Liceo De La Salle would shift from the traditional STEM, ABM, HUMSS, A&D, and TVL strands to a strengthened curriculum, where HUMMS and A&D merged into Arts, Social Sciences, & Humanities (ASSH), ABM and TVL merged into Business and Entrepreneurship (BE), and STEM remained the same.

 Integrated School Campuses

 The university allotted PHP200 million for the construction of a new campus for the Integrated School in Brgy.
 Mandalagan with lot donated by the Alunan family.
 The original Integrated School in the Montelibano campus, which had about 2,000 I.S. students, was already congested.
 The new campus features two four-storey buildings and can accommodate up to 4,000 students.
-Construction of the first phase was completed in 2015.
+Construction of the building was completed in 2020.